Livno: Geography

 The territory of the municipality is 994 km2.
 Livno is both the cultural and industrial center of the canton.
 It is the biggest city in the canton and situated 730 meters above sea level.
 The Bistrica river flows through the city and is itself is 3 km long, which means that it is a very small river.
 Livno is also situated in the Livanjsko field which is the largest field in the entire country.
 The field is situated between the mountains Dinara and Kamešnica in the south, Tušnica in the east, Cincar in the north and Šator in the west.
 Livanjsko field is 405 km2, making it almost half of the Livno municipality.

 Climate

 Livno has a stable continental climate with cold winters and warm summers.
-It is situated between the mountains Cincar and Kamesnica which make the climate more continental than the climate in Mostar and Čapljina for example.
+It is situated between the mountains Cincar and Kamešnica which make the climate more continental than the climate in Mostar and Čapljina for example.
 The winters in that part of the country are not as cold as in Livno.
 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).